Tax Policy Statement

-The Financial Times Group Limited is a private limited company incorporated in England and Wales and wholly owned by Nikkei Inc., a Japanese corporation.
-It is the holding company for the Financial Times group of companies (“FT Group” or “FT”) which includes subsidiaries in the USA, Hong Kong, China, Singapore, Germany, the Philippines, the Netherlands and the UK as well as smaller editorial operations in a number of other countries.
+Financial Times Group Limited is a private limited company incorporated in England and Wales and wholly owned by Nikkei Inc., a Japanese corporation.
+It is the holding company for the Financial Times group of companies (“FT Group” or “FT”) which includes subsidiaries in the USA, Hong Kong, China, Singapore, Germany, the Philippines, the Netherlands, Canada, Brazil, India and the UK as well as smaller editorial operations in a number of other countries.
 The Financial Times Limited, incorporated in England and Wales, is the principal trading entity within FT Group.

 FT is the gold standard of global, quality journalism.
 We provide premium news and analysis to a growing audience of international decision makers.
 We have held true to our values of integrity, authority and independence for over 130 years, reporting without fear or favour on global business, finance and politics.
-We intend to ensure these core values remain consistent into the future, while making our journalism available across and increasing number of channels and formats.
+We intend to ensure these core values remain constant into the future, while making our journalism available across an increasing number of channels and formats.

 The principles that guide us in managing taxes at FT are: